sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 ...

-[Hakyll](https://jaspervdj.be/hakyll/) is an amazing static site generator written in Haskell, it allows for blog posts to be written in *markdown*, that are then compiled with *pandoc*, and is very well suited to be used with *GitHub pages*; It's everything I wanted and more.
+[Hakyll](https://jaspervdj.be/hakyll/) is an amazing static site generator written in Haskell, it allows for blog posts to be written in *markdown* and then compiled with *pandoc*.
+It's very well suited to be used with *GitHub pages*.
+It's everything I wanted and more.

 [Silly Bytes](http://www.sillybytes.net) went through its first 5 years of existence hosted on Google's [Blogger](https://www.blogger.com) service, and it did well.
-Although Blogger offers a fair amount of flexibility, you can't have total control over it, and having to write posts with the built in *WYSIWYG* interface or pasting the HTML output is one of the bigger pain points of it.
-I solved most of that by writing a [CLI tool](http://www.sillybytes.net/2016/09/how-do-i-blog-blogger-posts-from.html) that allows me to write my posts offline in *markdown*, compile them, and deploy them from my terminal leveraging the Blogger's convenient API.
-But I still have the feeling that it isn't good enough.
+Although Blogger offers a fair amount of flexibility, you can't have total control over it, and having to write posts with the built-in *WYSIWYG* interface or pasting the HTML output is the biggest pain point of it.
+I solved most of that by writing a [CLI tool](http://www.sillybytes.net/2016/09/how-do-i-blog-blogger-posts-from.html) that allows me to write posts offline in *markdown*, compile them, and deploy them from the terminal leveraging Blogger's API.
+But that's still too much of a flex.

-In this post I will describe the process of porting an existing Blogger blog to *Hakyll* and *GitHub pages* using *Silly Bytes* itself as a case study.
+In this post I'll describe the process of porting an existing Blogger blog to *Hakyll* and *GitHub pages* using *Silly Bytes* itself as a case study.

 <!--more-->